-• will be responsible for the implementation of the Health and Safety Policy and will liaise with the Governors to ensure full compliance with all its requirements
+- will be responsible for the implementation of the Health and Safety Policy and liaise with Governors to ensure full compliance with all its requirements - will appoint persons as listed in the organisation section of the policy to deal with the day to day issues on Health, Safety and Welfare - will periodically review the policy and draft amendments to it whenever necessary - will monitor the safety performance of the school and take steps as necessary to improve performance - will ensure all employees are supplied/have access to a copy of the statement and are aware of their responsibilities as determined by the policy, particularly those parts of the policy which affect them or the responsibilities that are allocated to their position - will ensure effective channels of communication and consultation with staff and safety representatives are maintained - will be responsible for formulating and implementation of the health and safety training policy arrangements, for staff to undertake their work safely - will ensure a suitable and sufficient assessment of risks to the health and safety of all persons on the school premises are carried out.
+The assessments are recorded, together with the significant findings of the assessment and any group of employees identified as being especially at risk - will promote a positive culture and an interest in health and safety matters throughout the school - will ensure appropriate staff liaise with subject advisers and health and safety officer/ coordinator on health and safety matters - will provide ongoing recommendations and present an annual report on health and safety to the Governing Body - will be responsible for dealing with visits from the Health and Safety Executive Inspectorate.
+(Inspectors do not have to make an appointment to visit and inspect premises and have extensive powers under section 20 of the Health and Safety at Work Act).

-- will appoint persons as listed in the organisation section of the policy so as to deal with the day to day issues on Health, Safety and Welfare - will periodically review the policy and draft amendments to it whenever necessary - will monitor the safety performance of the school and take such steps as may be necessary to improve performance - will ensure that all employees are supplied/have access to a copy of the statement and are aware of their responsibilities as determined by the policy, particularly those parts of the policy which affect them or the responsibilities that are allocated to their position - will ensure that effective channels of communication and consultation with staff and safety representatives are maintained - will be responsible for formulating and implementation of the health and safety training policy arrangements for staff, in order for them to undertake their work safely - will ensure that a suitable and sufficient assessment of risks to the health and safety of all persons on the school premises are carried out.
-The assessments are recorded, together with the significant findings of the assessment and any group of employees identified as being especially at risk - will promote a positive culture and an interest in health and safety matters throughout the school - will ensure that appropriate staff liaise with subject advisers and health and safety officer/coordinator on health and safety matters - will provide ongoing recommendations and present an annual report on Health and Safety to the Governing Body - will be responsible for dealing with visits from the Health and Safety Executive Inspectorate.
-Inspectors do not have to make an appointment to visit and inspect premises and have extensive powers under section 20 of the Health and Safety at Work Act. - will be responsible for ensuring that the Fire Risk Assessment has been completed and is reviewed Annually unless significant changes occur before this time. - will be responsible for ensuring that the Asbestos Survey Report is reviewed on receipt from Property Services and an Asbestos Management Plan is completed and reviewed annually.
+- will be responsible for ensuring the Fire Risk Assessment has been completed and is reviewed annually unless significant changes occur before this time. - will be responsible for ensuring that the Asbestos Survey Report from Shropshire Council Property Services is reviewed on receipt and an Asbestos Management Plan is completed and reviewed annually. - will ensure there are adequate systems are in place for the management and control of Legionella.

-2.1.3 The School Health and Safety Co-ordinator\ (School Business Manager)
+2.1.3 The School Health and Safety Co-ordinator